projex-io/taskora-back/README.md

 ## 📖 Overview

-This project is a [brief description of your service/project].
+This project is a Homemade Jira.
-It is designed to [explain the purpose: solve a problem, provide an API, serve a UI, etc.].
+It is designed to achieve some basic task about project management.
-Built with [tech stack / framework], it aims to [short objective or goal].
+Built with SpringBoot Gradle Kotlin stack, it aims to practice some IT skills such as Infra/DevOps.

 ## 🚀 Getting Started (Run Locally)